DevanR/devanr.github.io/_posts/2019-04-02-dont-call-yourself-a-programmer.md

 you do to a bright 8 year old, the CFO of your company, or a programmer in a different specialty, at whatever the appropriate level of abstraction is.

-##### You will often be called to do Enterprise Sales and other stuff you got into engineering to avoid:
+##### You will often be called to do Enterprise Sales and other stuff you got into engineering to avoid

 When you have meetings with coworkers and are attempting to convince  them to implement your suggestions, you will also be doing Enterprise Sales.
 If